nramaswamy17/nramaswamy17.github.io/_pages/about.md

 ## Current Projects

-For updates on what I'm currently working on, check out my [blog section](/year-archive/), where I share new projects, experiments, and thoughts on AI, machine learning, and related topics.
+For updates on what I'm currently working on, check out my [motion planning section](/motion-planning/), where I share new projects, experiments, and thoughts on AI, machine learning, and related topics.

 ## My Path to AI